Clemapfel/jluna/docs/manual.md

 ### "Unrolling" Types

-There is a subtle difference between how jluna evaluates properties and how pure Julia does.
+There is a subtle difference between how jluna evaluates properties of a type and how pure Julia does.
 Consider the following:

 ```julia
 # in julia